SethiPandi/SethiPandi/README.md

 ## About Me
 I'm inspired by the idea of working collaboratively as a community to push open technology forward.
-I want to live in a world where there is software for everything, freely accesible to everyone.
+I want to live in a world where there is software for everything, freely accessible to everyone.

 The [Open Source Initiative][osi] and [Creative Commons][creative-commons] are especially interesting to me, and have led me to dedicate my future to the community interest.

-Everything I do is contributed to community focused projects; ideally free from cost, free from tracking or advertising, and open-source.
+Everything I do is contributed to open-source projects; ideally free from cost, tracking, and advertising.
 I primarily develop and maintain software, and love contributing to open-source projects that I find interesting or depend on for my own projects.

 ## Career
 My ideals and values align well with software development, so I incorporated